Code-Institute-Submissions/find-a-match/README.md

   * [Inspiration](#inspiration)
 - [Acknowledgements](#acknowledgements)

 ## UX

 ### Project Goals

-The game has been designed to be as intutive and user friendly as possible.
-It allow for user to find all matching cards because the game does not have a given time but uses time as a measure of reward.
+The game has been designed to be as intuitive and user friendly as possible.
+It allows the user to find all matching cards because the game does not have a time limitation but uses time as a measure of reward.

 #### User Goals: